MCP Usage Guide¶

 clear_session_runs |

-Reset all in-memory runs and session caches |
+Reset in-memory runs and session state |

 check_*tools query stored runs only.
 Callanalyze_repositoryoranalyze_changed_pathsfirst.